Sampson-Lee/DSCT/README.md

 We provided the coco-format annotations, i.e. `emotic_{train, val, test}_bi.json` and `caer_{train, test}.json`, and preprocessing scripts in `./datasets`.

-Ensure your directory tree follows this structure:
+Ensure your dataset directory tree follows this structure:
 ```
 emotic
 └── images